SimonCB765/MedicalRecordAnalysis/README.md

             - For example, if using the codes from the non-cumulative example, the patient's vectors would be [1, 0, 1, 0] and [1, 0, 2, 1] for the code count method and [1, 0, 1, 0] and [1, 0, 1, 1] for the binary indicator method.
             - This approach is not used with raw data measurements.

-Combined, these possibilities give twelve datasets (as three raw data combinations are not used):
+Combined, these possibilities give ten datasets:

 1. Code counts + Entire histories (CodeCount_History.tsv)
 2. Code counts + Non-cumulative patient visits (CodeCount_Visits_NC.tsv)